Marine Corps Base Camp Pendleton: Ecology

 Camp Pendleton was built on a wide swath of coastal land that once supported an estuary at the mouth of the Santa Margarita River and extensive salt marsh habitat.
 Outlying land within the base is made up of floodplain, oak woodlands, coastal dunes and bluffs, coastal sage scrub, chaparral, and several types of wetlands, including ephemeral wetlands such as vernal pools.
 Wildfire is not uncommon.
 Research in ecology takes place on undeveloped areas of the base, which contain examples of rare and endangered California habitat types.
 The Department of Defense has issued management plans for various ecosystems on this territory.

 Land within the base still includes breeding habitat for birds such as the western snowy plover and California gnatcatcher.
 The coastal bluffs have many of the few existing specimens of the Pendleton button-celery, which was named for the base.
 Rare mammals on the base include the Pacific pocket mouse and Stephens's kangaroo rat.

 Bison

 Fourteen American bison were introduced from the San Diego Zoo between 1973 and 1979.
 They roam the Delta and Charlie training areas, Zulu Impact Area and Case Springs on the base.
 In early 2021, there were around 90 adults, and 14 calves were expected in April.

+Education

+Dependents on base are zoned to schools operated by local school districts.
+The Camp Pendleton property does not have any Department of Defense Education Activity (DoDEA) schools.
+The Oceanside Unified School District covers portions of the base and operates the following on-post schools: Santa Margarita School (K-8 school), North Terrace Elementary School, Stuart Mesa Elementary School, and Stuart Mesa Middle School.
+The Fallbrook Union Elementary School District operates the following on-post schools: Mary Fay Elementary School, San Onofre Elementary School, Mary Fay Middle School, and San Onofre Middle School.
+Some portions of the base are assigned to the Capistrano Unified School District.

+Oceanside USD-zoned areas on Camp Pendleton property are assigned to Oceanside High School.
+The San Diego Association of Governments (SANDAG) stated that the school "has been noted as an important resource for the Camp Pendleton community as it serves as the high school for many students of military families since there is no high school on base."
+Fallbrook Union ESD feeds into Fallbrook Union High School District, which operates Fallbrook High School.
+The Capistrano district operates San Clemente High School.
+The base has no on-post high schools.